anilabhadatta/educative.io_scraper/README.md

 ![image](https://user-images.githubusercontent.com/48487849/162980989-0f128b3d-c969-4809-8553-2bc6791f34b8.png)

 ######   eg: url -> https://www.educative.io/courses/grokking-computer-networking/JQBKG47LlGg
+      2. To Run the scraper refer the steps below.
-      2. Select a config if you don't wish to use the default config 0 by pressing 2.
+      3. Select a config if you don't wish to use the default config 0 by pressing 2.
       (Make sure to generate the config if the selected config is created for the first time)
-      3. Generate the config (if not present) and provide the url text file path, save location and headless mode by pressing 1.
+      4. Generate the config (if not present) and provide the url text file path, save location and headless mode by pressing 1.
-      4. Login your educative account by pressing 3.
+      5. Login your educative account by pressing 3.
-      5. Start Scraping by pressing 4.
+      6. Start Scraping by pressing 4.

 ######   Note 1: Uncomment line 403 to download the courses having download_button container but download button not working.[This Feature is not added in releases]
 ######   Note 2: If you are using Multiprocessing release, use only 1 instance per machine since chromedriver may exit if the scraper stops and may hamper the secondary scraper.